3 US-based economists win Nobel for research on wages, jobs

 The Royal Swedish Academy of Sciences said the three have “completely reshaped empirical work in the economic sciences.”

-Card looked at what happened when New Jersey raised its minimum wage from $4.25 to $5.05, using restaurants in bordering eastern Pennsylvania as the control — or comparison — group.
+In a study published in 1994, Card looked at what happened to jobs at Burger King, KFC, Wendy's and Roy Rogers when New Jersey raised its minimum wage from $4.25 to $5.05, using restaurants in bordering eastern Pennsylvania as the control — or comparison — group.
 Contrary to previous studies, he and his research partner Alan Krueger, who died in 2019, found that an increase in the minimum wage had no effect on the number of employees.

 Card’s minimum wage research fundamentally altered economists’ views of such policies.
 As noted by the Economist magazine, in 1992 a survey of the American Economic Association’s members found that 79% agreed that a minimum wage law increased unemployment among younger and lower-skilled workers.
 Those views were largely based on traditional economic views of supply and demand: If you raise the price of something, you get less of it.